hku-systems/cronus/README.md

 **Command to run:**

-Same as the Tick-off experiments, please boot up Cronus first, specificallyas as followes
+Similar to the experiment 1-1, please boot up Optee VM first, specifically as as followes

 1. Open one terminal (T1) and connect to the machine, create the normal OS terminal